The subscriptions market is booming. Between 2018 and 2021, the average amount that US consumers spent on subscriptions increased by $430 per year.

 💲 Your product

-You’ll need to understand your product’s perceived value before you can set a price.
+You’ll need to understand your product or service’s perceived value before you can set a price.

-If your product is unique and unavailable from other subscription services, it can be perceived as more valuable, and you can charge more per box.
+If it is unique and unavailable from other subscription services, it can be perceived as more valuable, and you can charge more.

-On the other hand, if a product is fairly generic, you won’t be able to charge a higher price than similar boxes.
+On the other hand, if your offering is fairly generic, you won’t be able to charge a higher price than competitors.

-There are a number of other ways you can try to increase the perceived value of your product, including making the product seem scarce, setting a higher price, emphasizing quality or authenticity, and working on design to make the products more visually appealing.
+There are a number of other ways you can try to increase the perceived value of your offering, including:

 💲 Your competitors

-You need to analyze your competitors, specifically those in your niche, and understand what they’re charging and the value of their subscription box.
+You need to analyze your competitors, specifically those in your niche, and understand what they’re charging and the value of their subscriptions.

 This is especially necessary if you’re opting for a competitor-based pricing model.

-Analyzing your competitors will also give you a good idea of the demand for your product or service, which will impact the price you choose for your boxes.
+Analyzing your competitors will also give you a good idea of the demand for your product or service, which will impact the price you choose.

 💲 Product purchase price